 Examples have been provided for the purpose of illustration and are not intended to be all-inclusive.
+All charges include attempting to commit the alleged violation.
+Failed violation attempts will be construed as similar to completed violations in determining charges and sanctions.

-l.
-PLAGIARISM.
+1. PLAGIARISM.
 Presenting the work of another as one's own (i.e., without proper acknowledgement of the source).

-Typical Examples Include: Using another's work from print, web, or other sources without acknowledging the source; quoting from a source without citation; using facts, figures, graphs, charts or information without acknowledgement of the source; utilizing ghostwriting or pay-for-paper services; submitting another's work through online thesaurus software.
+Typical Examples Include: Using another's work from print, web, or other sources without acknowledging the source; quoting from a source without citation; using facts, figures, graphs, charts, or information without acknowledgement of the source; utilizing ghostwriting or pay-for-paper services; submitting another's work through online thesaurus software.